adidottxt/re.are.na/README.md

 ### 🛠 things to do
 - <b>BACKEND</b>
+  * store URL on database, use that to send to frontend
   * To send to front end:
     + get data of all three blocks
     + get class of all three blocks, present them accordingly